Koi Fish Care Guide: Pond Setup, Varieties, Feeding & Health

 Koi in Western Hobby Culture

 Koi arrived in the United States in the 1940s and 1950s, initially as curiosities in botanical garden ponds.
 By the 1980s, backyard koi ponds became a mainstream garden feature across North America and Europe.
-As of 2026, koi-keeping is one of the fastest-growing segments of the ornamental fish hobby worldwide.
+According to the Ornamental Aquatic Trade Association (OATA), koi-keeping remains one of the fastest-growing segments of the ornamental fish hobby worldwide [4].

 Koi Varieties: The Main Types Explained